-So, the bottom line is, consent in these types of cases is meaningless because the whole premise of Penal Code Section 261.6 is that you can't consent to have sex with somebody who's older than you if you're under the age of 18.
+So, the bottom line is, consent in these types of cases is meaningless because the whole premise of Penal Code Section 261.6 is that you can't consent to have sex with somebody older than you if you're under the age of 18.

 Defenses For Penal Code 261.5 Statutory Rape Cases

-Probably the best defense that people have in these type of cases is if the alleged victim looks like they're 18 or older and they gave you signs indicating that they were 18 or older:
+Probably the best defense that people have in these types of cases is if the alleged victim looks like they're 18 or older and they gave you signs indicating that they were 18 or older:

 - they showed you a fake identification;

 - they told you that they were 18 or older